rendoaw/notes/juniper/junos.vpls.bgp.multihoming.md

-# Example of BGP-based VPLS with multihoming and othe stuff
+# Example of BGP-based VPLS with multihoming and other stuff

 ## Configuration